 As a clinician who has discovered a new gene as the cause of a rare disease you can submit a Connection Application to the RDMM-Europe Clinical Advisory Committee (CAC).
 If approved, the Solve-RD Project Management Office will open a call for tender for Seeding Grant applications and starts searching for Model Organism Investigators with relevant expertise using the RDMM-Europe database.
 The Model Organism Investigators will be invited to submit a Seeding Grant application for functional studies of the respective gene.

 The RDMM-Europe Scientific Advisory Committee (SAC) will review the submitted Seeding Grant applications.
 The clinician who submitted the Connection Application will be asked to establish a connection with the selected Model Organism Investigator.
-Following a successful connection, Clinician and Model Organism Investigator will be contacted by the Project Management Office to sign a Memorandum of Agreement.
+Following a successful connection, Clinician and Model Organism Investigator will be contacted by the Project Management Office.
 In addition, the model organism lab will sign a subcontract in order to receive the Seeding Grant of 20,000 EUR to functionally validate the new disease gene.

 - Clinicians must be affiliated with a Solve-RD beneficiary or associated partner institution.

 - Clinicians must not have a financial interest holding of more than 5% in a company proposed as an industry partner for research funding.

 - Clinicians must confirm to have all relevant ethical approvals and patient consents in place.

 The specific objectives of the Solve-RD brokerage service are to: